Make-UpWorkClub/StudyNotes/en-US/notes/biology/cegep3-astro/life.md

 		- **Azotosome**: theoretical nitrogen-based inside-out membrane that form in methane
 - May have similar adaptations to Archaea
 - Probably not wheeled

-## Search

-- High homochirality of biological molecules
-	- <= homochiral preference of life on Earth
-	- <= non-biological reaction typically produces equal chirality
-- **Hopanoids**: lipids in bacterial membranes
-	- <= very resilient to extreme conditions; can be preserved for millions of years
-- Simultaneous presence of methane and oxygen
-	- <= exothermic reaction of methane with oxygen; the half-life of methane on Earth is only ~10 years